ourcodingclub/ourcodingclub.github.io/_posts/2018-11-26-earth-engine.md

 <a name="intro"></a>

-## 1. Learn what is the Google Earth Engine
+## 1. Learn what the Google Earth Engine is

-The Google Earth Engine, as its developers have described it, is "_the most advanced cloud-based geospatial processing platform in the world!_" What this means is that through the Google Earth Engine, you can access and efficiently analyse numerous open-source spatial databases (like Landsat and MODIS remote sensing imagery, the Global Forest Change dataset, roads, protected areas, etc.).
+The Google Earth Engine, as its developers have described it, is "_the most advanced cloud-based geospatial processing platform in the world!_" What this means is that, through the Google Earth Engine, you can access and efficiently analyse numerous open-source spatial databases (like Landsat and MODIS remote sensing imagery, the Global Forest Change dataset, roads, protected areas, etc.).
 When doing these analyses, you are using the Google servers, so you can do analyses that would take weeks, if not months, on your computer or even a fancy computer.

-__From the Google Earth Engine, you can export `.csv` files of any values you've calculated, `geoTIFF` files (georeferenced images) to your Google Drive account.__
+__From the Google Earth Engine, you can export `.csv` files of any values you've calculated and `geoTIFF` files (georeferenced images) to your Google Drive account.__

 <a name="analyses"></a>